ksator/machine_learning_with_HealthBot/README.md

 Support vector machines (SVM) is a set of supervised learning methods.
 Support vector classifier (SVC) is a python class capable of performing classification on a dataset.

-We will use SVC to:
+We will use SVC.
+This classifier will:
 - Find a linear separator.
 A line separating classes.
 A line separating (classifying) Iris setosa from Iris virginica from Iris versicolor.
 - There are many linear separators: It will choose the optimal one, i.e the one that maximizes our confidence, i.e the one that maximizes the geometrical margin, i.e the one that maximizes the distance between itself and the closest/nearest data point point